All visitors are strongly encouraged to make a reservation here before visiting the museum.

 In the world that Martine Gutierrez photographs, she exists as the cynosure of global desire.
-Gutierrez’s self-produced (and wholly independent) art publication, Indigenous Woman (2018), disrupts and reappropriates the rarified space of cisgendered whiteness as an unquestioned ideal for bodies and figures in popular culture and iconography.
-As a 124-page glossy magazine, Indigenous Woman shows how deeply sexism, colorism, racism, transphobia, and other biases are embedded and ubiquitous.
-The images also celebrate the artist’s own autonomy and expansiveness of self.
+The artist’s self-produced (and wholly independent) art publication, Indigenous Woman (2018), places variations of her image and body at the center of countless mise-en-scène, as she disrupts, subverts, and reappropriates the rarified space of cisgendered identity and whiteness—no longer unquestioned ideals for principal bodies in popular culture and iconography.

 Martine Gutierrez has been generously supported through The David C. and Sarajean Ruttenberg Impact Fund for Photography and the Sandquist/Kinney Foundation.